-Programme regulations: The regulations for an individual programme of study, approved by Senate, or its delegated authority.
+Programme regulations: The regulations for an individual programme of study, approved by the Senate, or its delegated authority.

-Programme of study (programme): A package of modules approved by Senate, or its delegated authority, and leading to an award of QMUL or the University of London.
+Programme of study (programme): A package of modules approved by the Senate, or its delegated authority, and leading to an award of Queen Mary or the University of London.
 Progression: The process of moving from one developmental year to the next, or from the taught element to the dissertation or project element of a programme.